elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 [Full video of wave ripple as line](/assets/oct19-25/matrix-test.mp4)

 We weren't quite convinced with the blue backdrop being a strong enough signal of variance in wave height.
 We pivoted to representing wave height along the full-color spectrum, using a formula to convert wave height into a RGB values that can be displayed on the matrix.
-This change can be seen in [ripple-effect-v3.ino](/scripts/ripple-effect-v3.ino), also coded with the assistance of [Gemini](https://gemini.google.com/share/bca992c6a043).
+This change can be seen in `visualizeRipple()` inside [ripple-effect-v3.ino](/scripts/ripple-effect-v3.ino), also coded with the assistance of [Gemini](https://gemini.google.com/share/bca992c6a043).
+We adjusted the brightness by tweaking the values in the RGB algorithm in [ripple-effect-v4.ino](/scripts/ripple-effect-v4.ino).

 FIXME: video of wave ripple with colored backdrop
 <img width="600" alt="" src="/assets/oct19-25/matrix-test.gif">